 Network Providers seeking to add a site or service to a Network Contract must be in good standing.
 The first step is to complete and submit a Provider Nomination Form, available on our website.
 If a need for the additional site or service has not been identified, Vaya may reject the request or may gather information related to service capacity and needs and present the request to leadership for consideration.
-If the nomination is approved, the Network Provider will be sent an application for credentialing and enrollment for the new site or service that will include detailed instructions and timelines for completion.
+If the nomination is approved, the Network Provider will be informed.